Reviewed: a short review of reviews.

-About 9 years ago, when I was moving my first steps into this world, I wrote a scorching review of the car you see in the header, the Renault Mégane CC.
+About 9 years ago, when I was moving my first steps into this world, I wrote a scorching review of the Renault Mégane CC.
 I did all I could to verbally maim it; it was exaggerated, and I was harsh and naive.
 But I was also right.

 The Mégane CC was indeed a terrible a car.
 It was heavy, ugly, cumbersome, it drove like a pig and it was also very expensive.
-Mind you, I'm probably a bit biased here because I believe that carmakers should pay their customers, rather than be paid, to drive these horrific hardtop convertible-coupes* so I'd have probably called the Mégane expensive even if the list price was 1 dollar.
+Mind you, I'm probably a bit biased here because I believe that carmakers should pay their customers, rather than be paid, to drive some of the horrific hardtop convertible-coupes* they put out so I'd have probably called the Mégane expensive even if the list price was 1 dollar.

 The driving experience was terrible but the writing was great.
 That was both one of the best and one of the worst reviews I've ever written because while I may have been a little mean, I was also entertaining.

 I never had any significant issues sparked by the things I said in car reviews, with the exception of one -item- I wrote on the shockingly bad Uaz Patriot (we'll get to that later) and even though I'll admit that mostly that may be down to the fact that my audiences have never exactly been Shmee-like, it's also due to my inability to really, really be what people call "opinionated".
 A friend, journalist and mentor, once said to me "you're what some might call a possibilist.
 You always keep it in the grey area, the safe side".
 I don't know whether he meant it as a compliment or a not but I definitely don't think that's a good thing.